 They also screen for cases of violence that may not be immediately obvious.
 During one of the in-school sessions in Abuja, a 16-year-old female student tested positive for HIV.
-Further counselling revealed that she had suffered physical and sexual abuse at the hands of her guardian, who sometimes forced her to sleep with men for money.
-She also alleged that she'd given birth to a child, who had been sold by her abuser.
-The case was referred to a centre that has now involved the National Agency for Prohibition of Trafficking in Persons (NAPTIP) and other relevant bodies for investiagtion.
+Further counselling revealed that she had suffered physical and sexual abuse at the hands of her guardian, so the case was referred to a centre that involved the National Agency for Prohibition of Trafficking in Persons (NAPTIP) for investiagtion.

 “During my youth session, one of my peers said she had been engaging in unprotected sex because her friends told her that it had no consequence" - Peer educator, Cross River